ConvertTo-Celsius

 System.Double

-Returns the temperature in Celsius as a double value, rounded to two decimal places.
+Returns the temperature in Celsius as a double value, rounded to the specified precision.

 NOTES